HUMBLE OPINION: Leicester band Kasabian’s ten best songs

 10. Bless This Acid House

 Strangely, back in 2017, the band boldly called this choon “the best song they’ve ever written”.
-I doubt many agree – but it’s certainly one of the most joyous and slightly bonkers on their ‘For Crying Out Loud’ long player.
+I doubt many agree – but it’s certainly one of their most joyous and slightly bonkers on the criminally underrated ‘For Crying Out Loud’ long player.

 9. Bumblebee

-The album that spawned this single has its haters but we all really enjoyed ’48:13’ for being a proper laugh and this highlight captures its style.
+The album that spawned this single has its haters (not me, I love it!) but we all really enjoyed ’48:13’ for being a proper laugh and this highlight captures its style.
 It’s all about that chorus, which sounds like the Beatles’ ‘Helter Skelter’ being bellowed out by imperial Leicester warriors.

 8. Switchblade Smiles

 The best bits of latter-day Kasabian have been their most absurdly and meandering experiments that pack just enough pop punch to keep them on the straight and narrow.
-‘Switchblade Smiles’ is a fine example, pumped with so many breath-snatching beats and bass-heavy drops it’s practically EDM.
+‘Switchblade Smiles’ is a fine example of this, pumped with so many breath-snatching beats and bass-heavy drops it’s practically EDM.

 7. Shoot the Runner